Detailed information for effective emergency response by topic.

 Wildfires can create widespread threats to public health and the environment.
 Air quality can be affected by smoke, ash, toxins, and dust.
 Soil and water quality can be affected by uncontrolled hazardous materials and debris.
 Learn more.

-California Hazmat and Oil Emergency Function, known as EF-10, is a framework for agencies with jurisdictional or regulatory authority to conduct all phases of emergency management for threatened or actual releases of oil or hazardous materials.
+California Hazmat and Oil Emergency Function, known as CA ESF-10, is a framework for agencies with jurisdictional or regulatory authority to conduct all phases of emergency management for threatened or actual releases of oil or hazardous materials.

 Oil Spill Information